Texas Alliance of Energy Producers: Key personnel

+Jason Herrick is the current Chairman of the Board of Texas Alliance of Energy Producers.
+Mr. Herrick is the current president of Pantera Energy Company, a family owned independent oil and gas producer based in Amarillo, Texas.

-Houston Sullivan is currently the Co-Chief Executive Officer of Veritas, Energy, LLC.
+Houston Sullivan is Past chairman of the Board.
+Mr. Sullivan is currently the Co-Chief Executive Officer of Veritas, Energy, LLC.
 Before rejoining Veritas he was Senior Vice President of Business Development of Double Eagle Energy Holdings III LLC and Double Eagle Energy Permian, LLC, a merger between Veritas Energy, LLC and Double Eagle Energy Holdings II.
 Through these various roles, he has been actively involved in building companies focused on the core of the Midland Basin.

-Past Chairman

 Cye Wagner of Cooper Oil and Gas is the past Chairman of the TAEP board.
 Cye has served as the Board Chairman for the past two years.
 Wagner has worked for over 10 years with Cooper Oil & Gas, Inc.

-President

-Jason Modglin is the current president since 3 June 2020 who holds a Master of Public Affairs degree from the Lyndon B. Johnson School of Public Affairs at The University of Texas at Austin and a Bachelor of Arts degree from Southwestern University in Georgetown, Texas.

-Past President

-John Tintera is the past president of the Texas Alliance of Energy Producers.
+Past presidents include Jason Modglin (2020-2023) and John Tintera (2018-2020).